Maison Lefébure

 Stella Maris Blanc de Blancs

-A 100% Chardonnay from the Côte du Petit Morin with mineral precision and creamy structure.
-Aging takes place in oak barrels, the cuvée is unfiltered and was hand-riddled.
-After air contact, a buttery creaminess develops with a hint of popcorn.
-The label shows a mermaid — inspired by Botticelli's Birth of Venus.
-Recommended serving temperature: 50–54°F.
+A 100 percent Chardonnay from the Côte du Petit Morin with mineral precision and creamy structure.
+Aged in oak barrels, this cuvée is unfiltered and hand-riddled.
+After air contact, it develops a buttery creaminess with a hint of popcorn.
+The label shows a mermaid, inspired by Botticelli's Birth of Venus.
+Recommended serving temperature: 50-54°F.

 100% Chardonnay · Extra Brut · Côte du Petit Morin